← The Weekend Day 02 of 04 Saturday

 A modern spa fed by the same Roman hot springs — but the magic is the open-air rooftop pool.
 As the light drops, steam rises off the water, the abbey lights up across the rooftops, and Haruna and Amina realise they're floating in 33°C water in the middle of a UNESCO city. £40pp, books out for weekends, worth it for the memory.

-10 min walk · across town
+10 min walk · back to the car

 A slow, beautiful Saturday